DUNE/p3s/inputs/README.md

 applications running at CERN and elsewhere

 ## Workflows and DAGs: an overview

-A DAG is supposed to serve as a template for an instance of workflow.
+A DAG defined by the user is expected to serve as a template for actual instances of workflows.
 DAGs can be stored in a few formats.
 Most of the time p3s utilizes the GraphML schema (format) which is fairly standard and can be parsed by the Networkx package as well as a number of other editors and network-oriented packages.

-By default edges and nodes in a workflow inherit properties of the DAG the workflow is derived from, but they can also be overwritten by supplying a JSON string or a JSON file in the format
+By default edges and nodes in a workflow inherit properties of the DAG the workflow is derived from.
+The _workflow.py_ client provides a possibility to overwrite values in the template by supplying a JSON string or a JSON file in the format
 `
 {"my":{"foo":"bar"}}